miguelgrinberg/python-engineio/docs/index.rst

     $ gunicorn -k eventlet -w 1 module:app

-It is important to specify that only one worker process is used with gunicorn.
-A single worker can handle a large number of clients when using eventlet.
+Due to limitations in its load balancing algorithm, gunicorn can only be used with one worker process, so the ``-w 1`` option is required.
+Note that a single eventlet worker can handle a large number of concurrent clients.

-Note that when using gunicorn the WebSocket transport is not available.
-To make WebSocket work, eventlet uses its own extensions to the WSGI standard, which gunicorn does not support.
+Another limitation when using gunicorn is that the WebSocket transport is not available, because this transport it requires extensions to the WSGI standard.

 Note: Eventlet provides a ``monkey_patch()`` function that replaces all the blocking functions in the standard library with equivalent asynchronous